GeorgeHahn/Sandra.Snow.SnowTemplate/Snow/_posts/2013-03-03-the-roles-of-professors.md

 ---
 layout: post
 title: The Roles of Professors
+category: words
 ---
 This is an assignment I wrote for my "Intro to Engineering" class.